sweetice/sweetice.github.io_old/_pages/about.md

 # Update and News

+- Jun.
+2022 - Two papers are accepted in Decision Awareness in Reinforcement Learning workshop at ICML 2022.
+- Jun.
+2022 - I broke my ankle bone and calcaneus bone, I have to rest for more than two mouthes :P
 - Sep.
 2021 - Serve as a eviewer for NeurIPS 2021 Workshop on Offline Reinforcement Learning
 - Mar.
 2021 - One paper is accepted to ICME'21 (oral).
 See you in Shenzhen!
 - Oct.
 2020 - One paper to appear in NeurIPS'20 offline RL workshop.